 At Sandoz, we discover new ways to improve and extend people’s lives.
 We pioneer novel approaches to help people around the world access high-quality medicine.
-In 2017, our products reached well over 500 million patients and our aspiration is to reach 1 billion people.
+In 2017, we estimate our products reached more than 500 million patients and our aspiration is to reach 1 billion people.1

 Whether the cause be an aging population, changing lifestyle patterns or poor economic outlook, healthcare systems around the world are struggling to cope with the reality of increasing cost containment pressures.
 But this challenge is not without a solution: generic pharmaceuticals provide significant savings for patients and healthcare systems alike.
 Generics free up resources for the funding of costlier novel therapies, benefiting patients and incentivizing investment in new, innovative medicines that target unmet medical needs.
 Sandoz plays an important role in the healthcare system.